ansys/pydpf-core/docs/source/user_guide/operators.rst

 To read these files, different readers are implemented as plugins.
 Plugins can be loaded on demand in any DPF scripting language with the "load library" methods.
-File readers can be used generically thanks to DPF's result providers, which means that the same operators can be used for any file types.
+File readers can be used generically thanks to the DPF result providers, which means that the same operators can be used for any file types.

 This example shows how to read a displacement or a stress for any file: